jared-burleson/SMU_COVID_Case_Tracker/README.md

 <img src="Images/SMU_COVID19_cumulative_cases_09_25.jpg" width="500">
 <img src="Images/SMU_COVID19_cases_comparison_09_25.jpg" width="500">

-### Opinion Section

-I don't want to impose intepretations without evidence on the data so this section is after my display of the data.
-Since I am not involved in the data gathering, I do not make prediction models for campus nor include inferences about trends.
-However, the week of reporting from SMU is concerning.
-I am not making any claims or identifying answers to my concerns, but I just want to caution anyone looking at my graphics that I have no way to know if students are being honest in reporting to the university.
-Several students have approached me to express the same concerns and there are rumors, which I won't make here since I lack concrete evidence, of larger issues.
-In total, these lead me to be cautious about making comments about the trend of positive cases at SMU.
-If more information comes to light as trends continue, in whatever direction they may go, I may remove/adjust this comment, but I just wanted to express my concern here.

 I am one of MANY students reporting information on SMU's COVID Data.
 For other (and better) visuals, check out:

 Jonathan Lindbloom's [Github](https://github.com/Jonathan-Lindbloom/SMU-COVID-19) and [Dashboard](https://public.tableau.com/profile/jonathan.lindbloom#!/vizhome/SMUCOVID-19InteractiveDashboard/Dashboard)